cjfshaw/JungleSim/README.md

 5.)
 Create ChampFactory with "Nunu" and allow it to create champs in an array.

 6.)
-Remove extraneous functionality from Champ class (Level-up, CheckExperience).
+Move extraneous functionality from Champ class (Level-up, CheckExperience).
+Unsure where to move it to, possibly create another class.

 7.)
 Add sigils and sigil transfer after a large minion is killed (assuming I can find info on how much hp/mp is transferred.)
 This may require adding another identifier to minions to determine whether they are a large or small minion.